openpoke/decidim-module-reporting-proposals/README.md

 - Atom - [linter-rubocop](https://atom.io/packages/linter-rubocop)
 - Sublime Text - [Sublime RuboCop](https://github.com/pderichs/sublime_rubocop)
 - Visual Studio Code - [Rubocop for Visual Studio Code](https://github.com/misogi/vscode-ruby-rubocop)

+#### Non-Ruby Code Styling

+There are other linters for Javascript and CSS.
+These run using NPM packages.
+You can run the following commands:

+1. `npm run lint`: Runs the linter for Javascript files.
+2. `npm run lint-fix`: Automatically fix issues for Javascript files (if possible).
+3. `npm run stylelint`: Runs the linter for SCSS files.
+4. `npm run stylelint-fix`: Automatically fix issues for SCSS files (if possible).

 ### Testing